Home - Bookapy Book Preview

 “Father, yes.”

-Col again searched my face.
+Col again searched my face for several seconds.
 “Du hast auch Angst vor deinem Vater,” he murmured.

-I frowned, pretending not to understand – but his words made it clear he also feared his father.
+I frowned, pretending not to understand – but his words showed he also feared his father.
 Another difference: my Colin’s father had died before I met Colin.
 We sat for a while, each tasting our private fears.
-After a minute or so, Col reached a decision.
+After a minute, Col reached a decision.
 He leaned across, grabbing my hand.

-Komm.” he said, pointing in the direction of his house and then clambered down the tree.
+Komm.” he said, pointing toward his house and then clambered down the tree.

 My father would be back, searching for me after Matins.
-It would be safer if I were somewhere else.
-I followed Col down.
+It would be safer if I were somewhere else, so I followed Col down.

 He led me through the garden, now settling down for winter after its late summer riot of juicy, untamed blackberries and sun-warmed apples.
-We slipped through a decaying fence into a vacant block.
-He showed me how to climb over his back fence and led me to the back door.
+We slipped through a decaying fence into a vacant block which backed on to a row of houses.
+He showed me how to climb over one of the back fences and led me to the back door.

 I paused on the steps, unsure of myself.